rev-sin/senpaischolars.app/README.md

     ```bash
     cp .env.sample .env
+    // or use .env.local in local development with no additional config
     ```

 3.  **Fill in the variables:** Get the required credentials from your Supabase project settings and add them to the `.env` file:

     *   `NEXT_PUBLIC_SUPABASE_URL`: Found in `Project Settings > API > Project URL`.
     *   `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Found in `Project Settings > API > Project API keys` (use the `anon` `public` key).